hso-praktomat/praktomat-docker/README.md

 - Directory `$HOME/work-data/$COMPOSE_PROJECT_NAME/sent-mails` stores a
   logfile for each error that occurs while praktomat is running.
 (Normally, an email is sent in such a situation.)
+- Firefox requires a full certificate chain in some situations.
+Make sure to point Traefik to a full certificate chain in this case.
+If you don't have this, you can generate it by appending the other certificates to your actual certificate (in case you're using .pem files).
+Don't prepend them though, otherwise you'll get an issue that the private key doesn't match.
+  If you don't have the missing certificates, try using a browser that doesn't has issues similar to the ones from Firefox and extract them from there.
+  Safari did the job for me.